 (2) any charge for treatment for cosmetic purposes other than for reconstructive surgery when such service is incidental to or follows surgery resulting from injury, sickness, or other diseases of the involved part or when such service is performed on a covered dependent child because of congenital disease or anomaly which has resulted in a functional defect as determined by the attending physician, advanced practice registered nurse, or physician assistant;

 (3) care which is primarily for custodial or domiciliary purposes which would not qualify as eligible services under Medicare;

 (4) any charge for confinement in a private room to the extent it is in excess of the institution's charge for its most common semiprivate room, unless a private room is prescribed as medically necessary by a physician, advanced practice registered nurse, or physician assistant, provided, however, that if the institution does not have semiprivate rooms, its most common semiprivate room charge shall be considered to be 90 percent of its lowest private room charge;

 (5) that part of any charge for services or articles rendered or prescribed by a physician, advanced practice registered nurse, physician assistant, dentist, or other health care personnel which exceeds the prevailing charge in the locality where the service is provided; and

 (6) any charge for services or articles the provision of which is not within the scope of authorized practice of the institution or individual rendering the services or articles.

-(f) Effective August 1, 1985, the minimum benefits of a qualified plan must include, in addition to the benefits specified in clauses (a), (d), and (e), coverage for special dietary treatment for phenylketonuria when recommended by a physician, advanced practice registered nurse, or physician assistant.
+(f) Effective August 1, 1985, the minimum benefits of a qualified plan must include, in addition to the benefits specified in paragraphs (a), (d), and (e), coverage for special dietary treatment for phenylketonuria when recommended by a physician, advanced practice registered nurse, or physician assistant.